Wingspan: 12 cm, with 6 cm tails

 Overwintering: pupates and over winters in the soil

-True fact: The tomato hornworm is a serious agricultural pest with a large appetite for leaves and fruit of tomatoes, potatoes and other nightshades.
+True fact: The tomato hornworm is an agricultural pest with a large appetite for leaves and fruit of tomatoes, potatoes and other nightshades.